ssube/taleweave-ai/docs/guides/player.md

   - this is also true in Python and should not be a problem
 - the values cannot contain `,`
   - this is a problem and support for quotes is needed

+### Prompt replies

+While playing TaleWeave AI, the LLM-powered characters can ask you questions and start conversations with your character.
+When this happens, you will be prompted with their question or message.

+You can end the conversation by ending your reply with `END`, which includes a reply that only contains `END`.
+Ending the conversation on your first reply without providing any other text will ignore the character that was talking to you.

+Your reply will be taken literally, other than the `END` suffix.
+If you provide text along with the `END` suffix, the suffix will be removed and the rest of the text will be sent to the other character as your reply.